Some of the contents of the pages on this site are Copyright © 2014 NJH Music

 As I understand it within the EU, the legal position is you can't even put pen to paper for an arrangement (or transcription - they're the same from a legal perspective) if the composer/original arranger died or the music was published, which ever is later, within the last 70 years.
 If you intend to, you must get written permission from the copyright holder before you do anything.
 Despite what you may hear down the pub there are no grey areas.
 For further information consult the PRS.
 The best solution is to use traditional music, or music that is at least 150 years old.

-This article is copyright © Nigel Horne, all rights reserved.
+This article was written by and is copyright © Nigel Horne, all rights reserved.
 No part of it may be reproduced in any form without the prior written consent of the copyright holder.

 Brass Ranges, a poster of ranges of the brass instruments in a brass band.